 Silver Spring is a series of three stunning deep blue lakes lined by dramatic cliff faces linking to the Wigwam Flats.

-The first lake has become iconic with acrobatic displays of cliff jumping, but if you're looking for a little more peace and seclusion you can take the lake trail towards the second and third lake.
-All three lakes are spring fed and have clear water for good fishing throughout the summer months with stocked rainbow trout up to 3 lbs.
+The first lake has become iconic with cliff jumping, but if you're looking for a little more peace and seclusion you can take the lake trail towards the second and third lake.
+All three lakes are spring-fed and have clear water for good fishing throughout the summer months with stocked rainbow trout up to 3 lbs.
 A fishing license is required to fish in BC.

 Elevation Gain: 90m

 Drive south along Highway 3 from Fernie towards Elko (approx. 30 km or 20 min from Fernie).
 Pass through the Elko Tunnel, and keep going to Elko.
-Turn left immediately after the train bridge (towards the Elko Sawmill).
+Turn left immediately after the train bridge in Elko (towards the Elko Sawmill).
 Travel the winding main road through the town.
 Please respect the local community and kids playing in the area, drive slowly and safely.
-Take the first gravel road on the left (River Road) after passing the last house.
-This will take you down across the Elk River Bridge.
-Travel 3 km along the road.
-There is a pull out between the 5th and 6th kilometre marker where you can park.
-Be aware that there are active logging vehicles operating on this road, so please park courteously.
-Continue up the trail to the left that will take you to the cliffs area (cliff jumping is at your own risk).
-You can hike a trail along the eastern bank around the first two lakes or continue to the third lake.
+Take the first gravel road, a left hairpin turn (River Road) after passing the last house.